leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

 **Update** The post topic and layout grew out of my control and present more or less chaotic nature of my thought flow.
-I've tried to concentrate the post around the following topics: the problem in hand, my take on it, strategy and goals how to address it efficiently, evaluation and findings down the road...
+I've tried to concentrate the post around the following topics: the problem in hand, my take on it, strategy, goals and how to address them efficiently, evaluation and findings down the road...
-Hopefully you can make a sense out of it.
+Hopefully you can make sense out of it.

 Given the length, here's a helpful table of contents.